yast/yast.github.io/_posts/2021-07-27-digest-of-yast-development-sprints-127-128.md

 we have ahead of us and to fix some pitfalls in the current development process of the openSUSE and SUSE products and distributions.

-The YaST Team was chosen for such task, so we will steadily take over development and maintenance of the tools in that repository.
+The YaST Team was chosen for such a task, so we will steadily take over development and maintenance of the tools in that repository.
 As first steps, we improved a lot the documenation.
 That includes extending the [README file](https://github.com/openSUSE/openSUSE-release-tools/blob/master/README.md) and adding new